 In most situations, maritime injury cases are settled out of court.
 However, when a fair settlement cannot be reached between either involved party, it may be necessary to go to court.
 There are several factors involved when it comes to reaching a maritime injury settlement.
 Without legal representation, injured seamen face the risk of being inadequately compensated for their losses following an accident.

 Our lawyers understand the different facts and legal issues that are used to determine the value of maritime injury cases.
 Learn what your potential claim may be worth in a risk-free, no-cost consultation.
-Gordon & Partners has helped handle many claims on behalf of injured seamen for over two decades.
+Gordon & Partners has helped handle many claims on behalf of injured seamen since 1993.

 The Settlement Process for Maritime Injury Cases